FINE PRINT 2018

-1. All products entered must include chocolate as an ingredient.
-The chocolate used must meet the following definitions of fine chocolate:
+1. All products entered must include chocolate as an ingredient and contain all natural ingredients.
+Therefore chocolate used in submissions, whether bars or a coating, must meet the following definitions of fine chocolate:

 f.
 Milk chocolate must contain a minimum of 30% cocoa solids.